losizm/little-io/README.md

-With pure Java, you create a `Path` to a directory, create a `WatchService` using a reference to the path's `FileSystem`, and then register the path with the service while specifying the kinds of `WatchEvent`s you wish to track.
+With pure Java, you create a `Path` to a directory, create a `WatchService` using a reference to the path's `FileSystem`, and then register the path with the service while specifying the kinds of `WatchEvent` you wish to track.
 A `WatchKey` is returned when the path is registered, and you use this key to poll for file events.